Houdini 21.0 Nodes Copernicus nodes

 Boundary Threshold

-Controls the offset of the boundary shape.
-A larger input will grow the shape, whereas a smaller input will shrink the shape.
+The offset of the boundary shape.
+Higher values grow the shape and lower values shrink the shape.

 Boundary Smoothing

-Blurs the boundary shape, causes the reaction to contract away from the border of the boundary.
+The amount to blur the boundary shape, which causes the reaction to contract away from the border of the boundary.
 At lower Reaction Scales, high values of smoothing can sometimes cause instability.

 Output Correction

 Alters the look of the output pattern.
-These controls are only active when the Signature is set to Pattern (Mono).
+These parameters are active only when the Signature is Pattern (Mono).

 Invert